zultron/rt_bench/README.md

 ## Running the tests

 Run the tests with the script from this project.
+If the X display is running, then the basic `cyclictest` run will be repeated with a series of GPU stress tests.

     ./run_tests.sh